rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 **Font Size**
 How large the characters are.
 15-25px on a screen.
 10-12pt on paper.
 Fonts with larger x-heights are easier to read in smaller sizes.

+Related rabbit hole: When you set the font size in software, you're really setting the size of the **em square**, which can sit wherever the type designer wants.
+Every glyph is designed around an em square and can have ascenders, descenders, swashes, etc. outside of that area.
+This can be important when combining fonts that have different appearances and wanting text with the same font size to appear as the same height.
+[Further reading on em squares](https://fonts.google.com/knowledge/choosing_type/exploring_x_height_the_em_square)

 **Heading Font Size**
 Primary heading: 175%-200% of the body text size.